Student Film Showcase

 Step 8 - Ask a parent, teacher, or friend to watch your film and ask them if there is anything that they do not understand.
 Make changes as needed to your short film based on their feedback.

 Step 9 - Get ready to submit!
-Save your film to your Chromebook Screencastify.
-Or Google Drive.
+Save your film to your Chromebook Screencastify Or Google Drive, then send us the link in your submission form below.
 Or drag and drop your film to our Dropbox

 Also make sure you have all of your releases and forms signed and then upload scans or photos of them to to your submission form.